 How do I apply for the Community First Fixed Term Deposit?

 If you like the way in which the Fixed Term Deposit from Community First is structured, you can apply for the account over the phone or at one of their ten facilities in Sydney and the surrounding Central Coast region.
-You do need to become a member first, which can be done online by clicking “Go to Site”.
+You do need to become a member first, which can be done by applying online.
 Before starting, check to ensure that you are able to meet their eligibility requirements: